JohnHuggett/JohnHuggett/README.md

  - 👋 Hi, I’m @John Huggett
-- 👀 I’m interested in ongoing learning
+- 👀 I’m interested learning computer programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on how to make this less complicated
 - 📫 How to reach me through Github